A non-injective version of Wigner's theorem: Introduction

 Consider a linear operator $L$ on ${\mathcal F}_{s}(H)$ such that

-for a certain natural $k$ such that the restriction of $L$ to ${\mathcal P}_{k}(H)$ is injective.
+such that the restriction of $L$ to ${\mathcal P}_{k}(H)$ is injective.
 We also assume that $\dim H\ge 3$.
 By \cite{Pankov3}, this operator is induced by a linear or conjugate-linear isometry if $\dim H\ne 2k$.
 In the case when $\dim H=2k$, it can be also a composition of an operator induced by a linear or conjugate-linear isometry and an operator which sends any projection on a $k$-dimensional subspace $X$ to the projection on the orthogonal complement $X^{\perp}$.
 This statement is a small generalization of the result obtained in \cite{ACh}.
 The main result of \cite{Pankov3} concerns linear operators sending ${\mathcal P}_{k}(H)$ to ${\mathcal P}_{m}(H)$, as above, whose restrictions to ${\mathcal P}_{k}(H)$ are injective.

 In this paper, we determine all possibilities for a linear operator $L$ on ${\mathcal F}_{s}(H)$ satisfying \eqref{eqk} for $k=1$ without any additional assumption.
-Such an operator is induced by a linear or conjugate-linear isometry or its restriction to ${\mathcal P}_{1}(H)$ is constant.
+Such an operator is either induced by a linear or conjugate-linear isometry or its restriction to ${\mathcal P}_{1}(H)$ is constant.
+We mention that this result could be easily obtained from \cite[Theorem 2.1]{Semrl-adj}, as such a map $L$ clearly preserves the adjacency relation on the set ${\mathcal F}_{s}(H)$.
+However, we will present an elementary approach by only using the Wigner's theorem.